 Tobacco product manufacturers and importers must submit all documents developed after June 22, 2009 "that relate to health, toxicological, behavioral, or physiologic effects of current or future tobacco products, their constituents (including smoke constituents), ingredients, components, and additives."
 They also must submit a listing of all ingredients -- including tobacco, substances, compounds, and additives -- that are added to the tobacco product.

 All domestic companies that manufacture, prepare, compound or process tobacco must register with the FDA annually.
-Contact our Tobacco specialists today for a free initial consultation.
+Contact our Tobacco specialists today for an initial consultation.